kiva/kotlin-dev-env/README.md

 the timing of the Kotlin app boot vs the Apollo graphQL server boot, you can try tweaking the NUM_RETRIES environment variable defined in the graphql service in docker-compose.yml.

 ## Data Persistence

 Currently the database's lifetime is tied to the DB container.
 The source repo for the image (https://github.com/sameersbn/docker-mysql) has some notes on how to mount a permanent database as a volume.
 This is not currently a priority due to the obvious ephemeral demo nature of the whole stack, but it wouldn't be too difficult to add.
 (In fact, the 0-version of the docker compose setup did exactly that.)

+# Local Code Updates and Hot Restarts

+The Docker Compose configuration boots the UI server, the Apollo GraphQL server, and the Kotlin service in development modes that support hot restarts.

+However, the UI server and Apollo GraphQL servers require npm installed locally to properly support hot restarts.
+Rather than require npm installation, we have opted to simply avoid fully supporting hot restarts via the current configuration.
+If you have npm installed locally, it's not too difficult to alter the configuration to mount your source repositories in the respective services, and follow the READMEs to compile locally.

+The Kotlin service will trigger auto restarts upon compilation updates, which can be triggered by local Gradle builds.
+Alternatively, if a source file has changed, re-running `docker-compose up` will cold restart the service, triggering compilation.

+Finally, you can always just re-run `docker-compose build` to push local updates to the images powering the services, and follow up with `docker-compose up`.